- UI's fixed charge reduced to $9.64/month (Dec 2016)

 In December 2016, the Public Utilities Regulatory Authority (PURA) announced its decision to

 reduce UI's residential fixed charge to $9.64 -- a 45% reduction and below the cap of $10/month

 we sought in our 2015 legislative campaign!

-Tell the Public Utilities Regulatory Authority (PURA) thank you for enforcing the law and reducing UI's residential fixed charge.
+Tell the Public Utilities Regulatory Authority (PURA) thank you for enforcing the law and reducing Eversource's residential fixed charge.

 - Thank PURA's commissioners for putting the public interest above the utilities' interest by sending a brief message via e-mail: firstname.lastname@example.org and email@example.com

 - Roundtable's Sign-on statement endorsed by 150+ people from 50+ CT towns

 - Roundtable's Letter submitted with 30+ endorsing organizations